 - a.
 Target acquisition: this strongly dominates the overheads when staying on the same target less than 1hr. - b.
-Detector: overheads associated to the detector operations.
+Detector and i/o: overheads associated to the detector operations (e.g., readout time), header merging, and file writing.

 Additionally, the HW setup changes (including dithering, filter or HWP swapping) also contribute, depending on the observing sequence.